RobynWindsor/weather-dashboard/README.md

 ## Local Storage Usage:

--**Saved Searches/;** The application utilizes local storage to store previously searched cities.
+-**Saved Searches:** The application utilizes local storage to store previously searched cities.
 This allows users to quickly access their recent searches without having to re-enter the city names.

 ## Screenshot: